ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 53:30 [[start:3210050][end:3217070]] So talking about us sharing a language is essentially a coarse-grained assumption.
 [[start:3217910][end:3225710]] And what the Copenhagen stance is all about is coarse-graining yielding effective classicality.
-[[start:3225870][end:3234840]] Or what that really means is coarse-graining yielding a description that we can use in the language that we understand?
+[[start:3225870][end:3234840]] Or what that really means is coarse-graining yielding a description that we can use in the language that we understand.
-[[start:3235770][end:3252250]] So these are very, very old issues that have been recognized for a long time, but I think in part because of the disaster of "shut up and calculate", they haven't really been talked about in the classroom.
+[[start:3235770][end:3252250]] So these are very, very old issues that have been recognized for a long time, but I think in part because of the disaster of "shut up and calculate," they haven't really been talked about in the classroom.

 54:14 _Daniel:_
 [[start:3254990][end:3255546]] Awesome.
 [[start:3255648][end:3258270]] I'll just read short questions from the chat.
 [[start:3258930][end:3264190]] We can pass them to the discussion section, but there's a lot of great diverse questions.

-54:24 _Chris:_
-[[start:3264340][end:3267680]] So Alexi wrote, I think I've lost you again.
+54:23 [[start:3264340][end:3267680]] So Alexey wrote... {I think I've lost you again.}
-[[start:3268470][end:3270318]] The revenge of zoom.
+{[[start:3268470][end:3270318]] The revenge of zoom.}

 54:30 _Daniel:_
 [[start:3270494][end:3277570]] Well, we looked at the chart earlier where, like, Bob was talking to Alice, the unidirectional communication.

-54:40 [[start:3280550][end:3281570]] Okay, okay.
+{54:40 [[start:3280550][end:3281570]] Okay, okay.
 [[start:3281720][end:3282978]] The unidirectional...
-[[start:3283074][end:3285640]] The third party is recording it, I'm sure.
+[[start:3283074][end:3285640]] The third party is recording it, I'm sure.}

-[[start:3286410][end:3298038]] Alexi wrote, regarding the environment being used for error correction, a symptom of derealization in psychological trauma breakdown, we don't recognize the environment around us and it's scary.
+54:46 [[start:3286410][end:3298038]] Alexey wrote, "Regarding the environment being used for error correction, a symptom of 'derealization' in psychological trauma - break that down - we don't recognize the environment around us and it's scary?"

 55:04 _Chris:_
 [[start:3304350][end:3305340]] Makes sense.